 Students must successfully complete 60 hours of course work including 30 hours of graded courses.
+Students are allowed no more than 15 hours credit for research and dissertation and no more than four credits for seminar, even though both may be carried throughout the program.

 In accordance with LSUHSC rules, a student must complete all requirements for the Ph.D. degree within seven calendar years (following admission into the graduate program) but are generally expected to complete degree after 5 years of full time study.
 Students are expected to have a grade of "B" or better in all departmental required courses.
-A student will have to repeat a departmental required course if a grade of less than "B" is obtained; however, in rare instances, exceptions are made as determined by a faculty vote.